dell-cloud-marketplace/docker-redmine/README.md

 # docker-redmine
-This image installs [Redmine](http://www.redmine.org/) - an open-source web-based project management that supports multiple features like issue tracking, project wiki and forums.
+This image installs [Redmine](http://www.redmine.org/), an open-source, web-based project management that supports multiple features like issue tracking, project wiki and forums.
-It extends the [dell/docker-passenger-base](https://github.com/dell-cloud-marketplace/docker-passenger-base) image which adds Phusion Passengner and Ngnix.
-Please refer to the README.md for selected images for further information.
+The image extends [dell/docker-passenger-base](https://github.com/dell-cloud-marketplace/docker-passenger-base) which, in turn, adds Phusion Passenger and Ngnix to [dell/docker-rails-base](https://github.com/dell-cloud-marketplace/docker-rails-base/).
+Please refer to the image README.md files for further information.

 ## Components
 The software stack comprises the following components: